Jaswal1p/handy-note-taker/README.md

  # Contributing

- Contributors: I and only I can contribute to this project as this time.
+ Contributors: I and only I can contribute to this project at this time.

  Some day with more established skills I will be able to improvise on it and put this out for contributions from other great developers.

- It will be great to add further functinality to update a particular note, tie them to calendars and auto-tet to a cell phone at a particular time!!
+ It will be great to add further functinality to update a particular note, tie them to calendars and auto-text to a cell phone at a particular date &/or time!!

  # Tests
  The following is needed to test the app: